Joshuajword/fridge2food/README.md

 * Jquery
 * Bulma
 * Spoonacular API (from RapidAPI)
+* TheMealDB Random Recipe API

 ## How To:
 * Navigate to the `Ingredient(s)` Search Bar, and type in the desired Ingredient to search for populated Recipes.
 Press `Enter` or Click `Find My Recipe 🔎` button
 * A List of 10 Recipes pertaining to the desired Ingredient entered will appear below the Input Form
 * Recipe Image | Recipe Title | Recipe Link (opens in new tab) will be contained within Bulma Cards and displayed in a vertical column.
+* Click `Random Recipe` to receive a random recipe to spice up your food options that day!

 ## Screenshot:
 https://joshuajword.github.io/fridge2food/